GiftFlow/giftflow/README.md

 ### Requirements

-This application is based on the CodeIgniter framework which requires PHP 5 and MySQL installed on your web server.
+This application is based on the CodeIgniter (version 2.0.0) framework which requires the following:

+* Apache with 'mod_rewrite' and 'mcrypt' modules enabled.

+* PHP 5.3 with the 'GD' or 'iMagick' extensions.
+Depending on your PHP version, you might need to set date.timezone to something like 'America/New_York' in your php.ini file.

+* MySQL

 ### Configuration

-*Web server*

-In your Apache configuration make sure you have the 'mod_rewrite' and 'mcrypt' modules installed and enabled.

-Depending on your PHP version, you might need to set date.timezone to something like 'America/New_York' in your php.ini file.

-*Database*
+*Database setup*

 In MySQL create a database called 'gift'.
 Import the database structure from database/stable/gift.sql, and the default values from database/stable/defaults.sql.
+If you need to populate the database with test data, see below.

 *Application files*